 Sapphire and Ruby

-Corundum is the species name for both Sapphire and Ruby.
+Sapphire and Ruby are two color varieties of the species Corundum.
 The species is allochromatic (colorless when pure), and magnetic susceptibility is generally low.
 The difference in the two Corundum varieties lies in the metal impurities that color them.
 Iron (Fe2+ and Fe3+) and titanium (Ti4+) are the key metals involved in the color of blue Sapphire, while chromium (Cr3+) is the primary coloring agent in Ruby.
 The complete story of color is very complex, involving a number of trace elements, inter-valence charge transfer, color centers and even silicon (J. L. Emmett et al., 2017).
 As we look at magnetism in Corundum, we will focus on the primary causes of color.

 Black Star Sapphire